 These protective measures are useful in protecting the A2P market, as they are able to guarantee that no fraud or scam will pass through a reputable aggregator as smsmode©.

-On the other hand, most smsishing traffic is sent via gray or low-cost routes (via classic SIM cards), where SMS is sent by an 06 or 07 number, without Sender ID.
+On the other hand, most smsishing traffic is sent via low-cost or gray routes (using standard SIM cards), where the SMS is sent by an 06 or 07 number, without Sender ID.
 This type of filtering is therefore not possible.

-According to AF2M 98% of smishing attempts reported to 33 700 come from illegal routes (grey route or SIM farm).
+According to AF2M, 98% of smishing attempts reported to 33 700 come from illegal routes (gray routes or SIM farms).

 On this subject, the ball is in the court of the operators, who must fight against these illegal routes that serve the market.
 Of course, smsmode© does not use any grey routes.

 However, a solution to this problem has already been found by the operators.
-The dialogue between brands and customers will in the future only take place on numbers starting with 09.
-A radical solution that should make it possible to draw a definitive line on smishing.
+In future, dialogue between brands and customers will only take place on numbers beginning with 09.
+A radical solution that should make smishing a thing of the past.

-These measures may seem restrictive, but they are really necessary to (re)establish a climate of trust within SMS A2P.
-It is becoming increasingly important to choose a partner who is committed to combating fraud, has a direct connection with operators and uses no grey routes.
+These measures may seem restrictive, but they are really necessary to (re)establish a climate of trust within the A2P SMS .
+Choosing a partner who is committed to fighting fraud, has a direct connection with operators and doesn't use any grey routes, is becoming increasingly important.
 The SMS Push market is also moving towards more and more controls on the URLs used to limit the performance of these fraudulent marketing campaigns, so it seems imperative to turn to a partner who allows you to control the senders and be in good standing.